devops4us/randomizer/readme.md

 ### End User Test
 To test the rest service, open your browser on the docker host with `http://10.0.75.1:8080/randomizer-service/random` .
 To see the user interface, open your browser on docker host with `http://10.0.75.1:8090/randomizer-ui`.

-### Automated Integration Test
+### Local Integration Test
-The following command line will package the applications, build and deploy docker images, run integration tests and finally stop the docker containers.
+The following command lines will package the applications, build and deploy docker images, and run the containers

 	mvn -DRANDOMIZER_UI_NAME=10.0.75.1 -DRANDOMIZER_UI_PORT=8090 verify

+### Build on Jenkins
+The Jenkins Build will create containers, run integration tests, and finally archive the containers in a registry for deployment.